 The step-by-step process Amazon outlines for getting started with FBA can be found here.

-Once the items are shipped to the Amazon warehouse, Amazon takes care of the next steps from there.
+Once the items are shipped to the Amazon warehouse, Amazon takes care of delivery to the final customer and all of the customer support from there.

 Buy an Amazon FBA Business or Build From Scratch?